ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 ### Query Geometry

-A query geometry parameter must be provided for a {{site.data.keyword.cloudant_short_notm}} Geo search.
+A query geometry parameter must be provided for an {{site.data.keyword.cloudant_short_notm}} Geo search.
 There are four types of query geometries that are defined as follows:

 Parameter | Description